LAN Automation: Step-by-Step Deployment

 -

-If you accidentally stop the LAN automation prematurely before all PnP devices are added to the Cisco DNA Center inventory, links are not configured on in-progress devices.
+If you accidentally stop the LAN automation prematurely before all PnP devices are added to the Catalyst Center inventory, links are not configured on in-progress devices.
 You must delete the in-progress devices from the inventory, begin a new LAN automation session, bring the in-progress devices to the factory-default state, and reload the devices to rediscover them and get their links configured.

 -